 - Conducted surveys to determine the extent of key problems.
-The committee did a surveys in 1994 and 2006.
-There is also a Council survey of job satisfaction ("Professional Staff Job Satisfaction in New Jersey State Colleges" 1992).
+There is also a Council survey of job satisfaction ("Professional Staff Job Satisfaction in New Jersey State Colleges").

 - Surveyed the distribution of titles and types of contracts (annual v. multi-year) on the various campuses.
 These studies have demonstrated that some campuses title distribution is weighted toward low range titles while others are the opposite and that turnover varies considerably from campus to campus.